D. B. Cooper: Investigation

 In an experimental recreation, flying the same aircraft used in the hijacking in the same flight configuration, FBI agents pushed a 200 lb sled out of the open airstair and were able to reproduce the upward motion of the tail section and brief change in cabin pressure described by the flight crew at 8:13 pm.
 Initial extrapolations placed Cooper's landing zone within an area on the southernmost outreach of Mount St. Helens, a few miles southeast of Ariel, Washington, near Lake Merwin, an artificial lake formed by a dam on the Lewis River.
-Search efforts focused on Clark and Cowlitz counties, encompassing the terrain immediately south and north, respectively, of the Lewis River in southwest Washington.
-FBI agents and sheriff's deputies searched large areas of the heavily wooded terrain on foot and by helicopter.
-Door-to-door searches of local farmhouses were also carried out.
+Search efforts concentrated on Clark and Cowlitz counties, encompassing the terrain immediately south and north of the Lewis River in southwest Washington.
+FBI agents and sheriff's deputies searched large areas of the largely forested terrain on foot and by helicopter.
+Door-to-door searches of local farmhouses were also performed.
 Other search parties ran patrol boats along Lake Merwin and Yale Lake, the reservoir immediately to its east.
-Neither Cooper nor any of the equipment he presumably carried was found.
+Neither Cooper nor any of the equipment he presumably carried were found.

-Using fixed-wing aircraft and helicopters from the Oregon Army National Guard, the FBI coordinated an aerial search along the entire flight path (known as Victor 23 in U.S. aviation terminology but "Vector 23" in most Cooper literature) from Seattle to Reno.
+Using fixed-wing aircraft and helicopters from the Oregon Army National Guard, the FBI coordinated an aerial search along the entire flight path (known as Victor 23 in U.S. aviation terminology, and as "Vector 23" in most Cooper literature) from Seattle to Reno.
 Although numerous broken treetops and several pieces of plastic and other objects resembling parachute canopies were sighted and investigated, nothing relevant to the hijacking was found.